 Creative Arts Workshop, in partnership with the bldg fund, is thrilled to announce the Open Call for Made Visible: Freedom Dreams, the newest iteration of an exhibition series piloted in 2020 that invites CT-based artists of color to develop site-specific window installations addressing the issues of our times.
-The exhibition will be on view throughout the month of February, 2023, and provides space for up to 3 artists historically underrepresented by making their work visible through our signature sidewalk-to-roofline windows.
+The exhibition will be on view throughout the month of February 2023 through to March 18th, and provides space for up to 3 artists historically underrepresented by making their work visible through our signature sidewalk-to-roofline windows.
 With the possible use of the windows as a canvas and/or portal to a world created using CAW’s first-floor galleries, artists are invited to propose a broad range of projects, including site-specific installations, performative happenings, or more traditional exhibition displays.

 The exhibition’s theme, Freedom Dreams, builds upon concepts and questions explored in guest curator nico wheadon’s most recent exhibition, Somewhere in Advance of Nowhere: Freedom Dreams in Contemporary Art, at The Samuel Dorsky Museum of Art.
 Drawing inspiration from Robin D.G.
 Kelley’s Freedom Dreams: The Black Radical Imagination, that exhibition took up his provocation that “without new visions we don’t know what to build, only what to knock down”.
 In this iteration at CAW, we will continue to celebrate the role of artists in envisioning, shaping, and advancing sociocultural change, while also focusing on creative visions, strategies, and solutions emanating from local communities of color.